 "Significant Gainful Activity" means working regularly and making money.
 If you are working, you are not disabled.
 Social Security will look at the amount you are earning in a month to determine whether that constitutes significant and gainful activity.
-At the time of this article, the monthly amount of income considered for substantial gainful activity is slightly above the thousand dollars month.
-In other words, if you are earning less than $1090.00 month, then you are not generally performing substantial gainful activity.
+At the time of this article, the monthly amount of income that is considered substantial gainful activity is a little over $1,200.00 per month.

 Please note that the monthly amount of earnings that is considered "significant gainful activity" changes year to year, depending upon the cost of living.
 You can check with the Social Security Administration website to find out how much monthly income is considered significant gainful activity.

 There are a lot of exceptions to this rule.
-There are also a different set of rules for those folks were self-employed.
-This is because a self-employed person may be able to keep books and a way that shows little or no profit or income, but at the cost of a lot at work.
+There are also a different rules for those folks were self-employed.
+This is because a self-employed person may be able show little profit in a business, but still be doing significant work.

-If Social Security finds that you are engaged in substantial gainful work activity, also referred to as SGA, then your claim will be denied.
+However, if Social Security finds that you are engaged in substantial gainful work activity, also referred to as "SGA," then your claim will be denied.

 Is Your Condition Severe?

-In our experience, this element of the claim is not a very high hurdle, and if a Judge finds that a Claimant does not have a severe medical condition, there is a good chance this finding will be reversed.
+In our experience, this element of the claim is not a very high hurdle, and if a Judge at a Social Security hearing finds that a Claimant does not have a severe medical condition, there is a good chance this finding will be reversed.

 Do You Meet an Impairment Listing?

-There is an appendix to the rules that describe how and what you need to prove on your disability claim.
+The impairment listings are an appendix to the federal rules that describe how you prove your disability claim.
+These listings have also been referred to as the "blue book."
 I describe this appendix as a catalog of disabilities.
 There are twelve chapters, and each chapter addresses certain categories of medical problems.
-For example, there is a chapter that addresses orthopedic issues, and another chapter that addresses mental impairments.
+For example, there is a chapter that addresses orthopedic issues (1.00), and another chapter that addresses mental impairments (12.00).

 Within each chapter, there are listings.
-A listing will describe certain medical findings with a specific condition that has to exist in your medical records in order for you to be determined disabled.
-If you "meet a listing," then your condition is so severe, that Social Security is decided you are obviously disabled.
-If this is the case, you have proven your case, and you do not need to resolve any further questions.
+A listing will describe certain medical findings with a specific condition that has to exist in your medical records to be determined disabled.
+If you "meet a listing," then your condition is so severe that Social Security is decided you are obviously disabled.
+The process stops here if you meet a listing.
+Social Security will approve your claim.

-Can You Still Perform Work Existing Within The National Economy?
+Past Work and Work Existing Within The National Economy

 If you are over the age of 50, the rules change.
 Generally, the rules do not require older workers to make the same adjustments to new work as somebody who is considered a "younger individual."
 The requirements for adjusting to other work are further relaxed at age 55, and then again at age 60.
-You may technically be able to perform some work, but depending upon your skills, and the exertional level of past work, he still may be found disabled.
+You may technically be able to perform some kind of work, but depending upon your past skills and physical work requirements, you may still be found disabled.